eman613/awesome-github-repos/data.md

 *   [oxyroid/M3UAndroid](https://github.com/oxyroid/M3UAndroid) - \[PRs are welcome] Modern streaming media player for Android designed to provide a feature-rich experience for viewing IPTV content, managing M3U playlists, and playing various media formats.
 Built with Kotlin and modern Android development practices.

-*   [breezy-weather/breezy-weather](https://github.com/breezy-weather/breezy-weather) - A Material Design Weather Application
+*   [breezy-weather/breezy-weather](https://github.com/breezy-weather/breezy-weather) - A feature-rich weather app with good visualizations and more than 50 sources.

 *   [rumboalla/apkupdater](https://github.com/rumboalla/apkupdater) - APKUpdater is an open source tool that simplifies the process of finding updates for your installed apps.